justinwoo/purescript-hotteok/README.md

 See [the tests](test/Main.purs) for all of the examples.

+### Further Reading

+You may be interested in reading my blog posts accompanying this library explaining some motivations and methods for implemenation:

+* Matching on JS Union members with Row Types (Handling JS Unions cont.): <https://qiita.com/kimagure/items/7a0d1675522c09b4bcb6>

+* Handling JS Unions with Row Types: <https://qiita.com/kimagure/items/141423771ad1f5a84425>

 ## Examples:

 ### Guarding a two-member union and extracting out the remaining singleton